eric-volz/DefichainPython/docs/source/instructions/progressAndUpdates.rst

 Next Steps
 ----------
 1. Document the last RPC methods on `docs.defichain-python.de <https://docs.defichain-python.de>`_
-2. writing test for the new hdwallet integration
-3. implement the new ocean methods (implementation, documentation, testing)
+2. implement the new ocean methods (implementation, documentation, testing)
-4. rework some of Node/RPC test
+3. rework some of Node/RPC test
-5. implementation of the `community project <https://github.com/muirglacier/defid-indexer-docker>`_ (getting historical data via an API)
+4. implementation of the `community project <https://github.com/muirglacier/defid-indexer-docker>`_ (getting historical data via an API)